benjaminaltieri/dev-setup/readme.md

 * `python` - brew's version of python with is usually more recent than the default python supplied by macOS.
 * `byobu` - terminal mux front end for tmux/screen
 * `ctags` - source tagging
+* `lastpass-cli --with-pinentry --withdoc` - lastpass in the command line for use with github 2FA PAKs

 These can be installed with `brew cask install`: